Who We Are

 When Mistinguette Smith began to notice that black people think and talk about their relationship to land and place quite differently from the ways mainstream institutions do, The Black/Land Project was born.
 As the founder and director of the Black/Land Project, she has travelled the country gathering black people’s stories about relationship to southern farmland, urban city-scapes, changing neighborhoods, and public green spaces since the fall of 2010.
-Blending her literary ear as a poet and playwright with her professional knowledge of women’s health, food security, and leadership development for social equity, Smith turns the gift of individual stories into a body of information that engages and heals black communities.
+Blending her literary ear as a poet and essayist with her professional knowledge of women’s health, food security, and leadership development for social equity, Smith turns the gift of individual stories into a body of information that engages and heals black communities.
 Smith is a skilled analyst, trainer and facilitator, and a masterful speaker who captivates both academic and community audiences.
 A graduate of Smith College, she holds the MPA in Public and Nonprofit Management from New York University.
-She was the Twink Frey Visiting Social Activist at the University of Michigan Center for the Education of Women , and was named on e of YES! magazine‘s “People We Love” in 2013 .
+She was the Twink Frey Visiting Social Activist at the University of Michigan Center for the Education of Women , and was named one of YES! magazine‘s “People We Love” in 2013 .
 She currently lives in Massachusetts.

 Allison Guess co-designed and runs the MyStory Campaign; she also supports our links to academic institutions and our research on transcending historical trauma.
 Guess is a graduate student in Geography at the City University of New York, and an alumna of the University of Pittsburgh with a double major in Political Science and Hispanic Languages and Literature.
 Her research interests include redlining, voting rights, urban renewal, housing segregation, geopolitical struggles, land rights of Afro-descendants (both domestically and broad), gentrification, migration and the Black middle class, which she plans to pursue as a graduate student in Africana Studies.
 She currently lives in Pittsburgh, PA.